CYMODEV/Candy-and-Sweets-Economy-Platform-/README.md

 # Candy-Ecosystem-Platform-
-Public disclosure, funding statement, and value proposition for the Candyman platform.
+Public disclosure, funding statement, and value proposition for the Candy platform.
 It’s structured for investors, contributors, and developers can all quickly understand the vision, compliance posture, and opportunity.

 ---